 Having Sex, Getting Pregnant

 Here's another common question from couples trying to conceive: How often should we have sex?
-In short, the answer is frequently.
+In short, the answer is often.

 A lot of couples trying to conceive spend a lot of energy timing sex, with mathematical precision, to calculate when a woman is prime for ovulation.
 Theoretically, the approach makes sense.
-Recent studies have shown the window of opportunity for a sperm to fertilize an egg is pretty small: Essentially, it's only the four to five days leading up to ovulation and the day of ovulation itself.
-Your best chances are on the day before and the day of ovulation.
-So, the key would seem to be to have sex frequently in that five- to six-day window.
+Recent studies have shown the window of opportunity for a sperm to fertilize an egg is pretty small: Essentially, it's only 3-5 days leading up to ovulation and the day of ovulation itself.
+Your best chances are 1-2 days prior to ovulation.
+Doctors recommend intercourse every other day starting the week before ovulation or beginning after the end of your period.

 But while timing your lovemaking exclusively to those few days makes logical sense, it also has some drawbacks -- primarily because your body doesn't always behave with clockwork regularity.
 Even if your cycle is regular, ovulation can occur at any time during the cycle.
 If you're having sex on the day you think you're ovulating, and you're off by a few days, you may be out of luck.

 So the expert advice is to hedge your bets: Have sex at least two to three times every week.
-Studies have shown that as long as your partner has a normal sperm count, having sex every day of the month further increases your chances.
+As long as the man has a normal sperm count, having sex every other day (or every day) further increases your chances of getting pregnant.